 Penalty for Not Issuing Tax Invoices

-Even before e-invoicing is mandatory, failure to issue tax invoices under SST can result in fines up to RM 30,000 or imprisonment for up to 2 years.
+Even before e-invoicing is mandatory, failure to issue tax invoices under Sales & Service Tax in Malaysia can result in fines up to RM 30,000 or imprisonment for up to 2 years.

-Understanding and complying with e-invoicing regulations is essential for avoiding penalties and ensuring smooth business operations.
+Understanding and complying with e-invoicing regulations is essential for avoiding e-invoicing penalties in Malaysia and ensuring smooth business operations.
 Early adoption and preparation can provide numerous benefits.

 Continuous Transaction Control (CTC) Model

-The Continuous Transaction Control (CTC) model is essential in modern e-invoicing systems, including Malaysia's.
+The CTC model is essential in modern e-invoicing systems, including Malaysia's.
 It ensures real-time validation and oversight of transactions, enhancing accuracy and compliance.

 Key Features: